 Ajit Zacharias is a senior scholar and director of the Institute's Distribution of Income and Wealth program.
-His research interests include concepts and measurement of economic well-being, effects of taxes and government spending on well-being, valuation of noncash transfers, and time use.
+His research primarily focuses on the theory, measurement, and analysis of economic well-being and deprivation.

 Along with other Levy scholars, Zacharias has developed alternative measures of economic welfare and deprivation.
 The Levy Institute Measure of Economic Well-Being (LIMEW) offers a framework that accounts for how changes in labor markets, wealth accumulation, government spending and taxes, and household production shape the economic determinants of standard of living.
 Levy scholars have utilized the LIMEW to track trends in economic inequality and well-being in the United States.
 The Levy Institute Measure of Time and Income Poverty is aimed at revealing the nexus between income poverty and unpaid work.
-This measure has been applied to the study of poverty in several Latin American countries, and international collaborative research efforts are being planned to use the measure in examining similar issues elsewhere.
+This measure has been applied to the study of poverty in several Latin American countries, Turkey, South Korea, Tanzania, and Ghana.

 His recent publications include:

 - "A Comparison of Inequality and Living Standards in Canada and the United States Using an Extended Income Measure" (with E. N. Wolff, T. Masterson, S. Eren, and A. Sharpe), Eastern Economic Journal, Vol. 42, no. 2 (Spring 2016);

 - "The Emergence and Development of Official Measurements of Economic Well-Being," in S. Payson, ed., Public Economics in the United States: How the Federal Government Analyzes and Influences the Economy (Praeger, 2014);

 - "Class Structure and Economic Inequality" (with E. N. Wolff), Cambridge Journal of Economics, Vol. 37, No. 6 (November 2013); and